In This Article

 “I also have more restful sleep," she continues.
 "And I get a lot of stuff out of my system that would have gone into my interactions with people in the office or in relationships.
 The way I respond, I’m more open, less assuming, and I wait to make judgements.”

-But is Active Meditation the Same as Traditional Meditation?
+But is Active Meditation Different Than Traditional Meditation?

 While traditional meditation brings you into your mind, active meditation brings you into your body.
 “There are more senses involved: movement, breathing intensely, shaking—these sensory inputs anchor you to the present,” explains Bodhi.
 In other words, you’re less likely to find your mind wandering to that argument you had with your partner or what you need to buy for dinner.
 (You can read more about what a typical Osho Dynamic Active Meditation session looks like here, plus you can find your nearest Osho session.)
 On the flipside, Limbach tells me that meditation "involves the cessation of 'doing,' which is what makes it such a powerful practice in the age of distraction."
 She explains that the purpose of meditation is to take the benefits we accumulate in practice “off of the cushion" and into the everyday moments of our lives.